arongas/spring-boot-lectures/Lecture 2 - Spring Data And Spring Data Rest/Lecture 2 - Spring Data and Spring Data Rest.md

 ## Named Entity Graph

-Instead of constructing and using EntityGraph inside repository we can create named entity graphs and then use these inside our repository
+Instead of constructing and using EntityGraph inside repository one create named entity graphs and then use these inside the repository

 ```java
 @Entity